choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 	which implies we can just take the minimum value of this and know that with probability at least $1 - \delta$, our algorithm finishes within $k = \left(\frac{\log(1/\delta)}{X}\right) n$ iterations.
 </div>

-Now notice that this choice of $k$ grows as we decrease $\delta$, which makes sense because smaller choices of $\delta$ give us stronger confidence that our algorithm will terminate in $k$ iterations.
-We can also see that the more times our desired number appears, which is reflected by the number $X$, the smaller we should expect our runtime to be.
+A corollary to the above theorem tells us that with probability at least $1 - \delta$, the number of times we loop over the stream $S$ is at most

+$$\left(\frac{2\log(1/\delta)}{X}\right) n$$

+Now the choice of $\delta$ is related to how confident we want to be that our bound holds true.
+Smaller values for $\delta$ correspond to higher confidence, which on observation makes the upper bound on the number of times we loop over the stream grow.
+This makes sense because if I wanted to be more confident in an upper bound, I would make it larger to be more conservative.
+Another notable observation is that as $X$ grows, the number of iterations we will do quickly shrinks.
 This clearly makes sense since the larger $X$ is, the larger our chance is of randomly choosing our desired number as a representative.

 So to help us judge how useful this algorithm might be, let us see how the runtime is for different values of $X$ and $\delta$.
 In particular, recall that with each iteration of the algorithm we do $2$ passes of the stream.
 This implies with probability at least $1-\delta$ that the number of times we pass through the stream is